jakob-bagterp/colorist-for-python/docs/reference/ansi-escape-codes.md

 * `m`: Ends sequence, also called the Select Graphic Rendition (SGR)

 There are 8 standard colors and 8 bright colors – 16 in total.
 The bright colors are the same as the standard colors, yet with a higher intensity, and each color can be in the foreground (i.e. as text) or background.

+The 8 colors are simply black and white, plus the 6 colors of the rainbow.
+Firstly, the three primary colors red, green, and blue.
+Then the secondary colors yellow, magenta, and cyan:

 | Code | Color   |
 | :--: | :-----: |